AltidSec/sulka-docs/source/user-guide.rst

 * ``SULKA_DISABLE_GRAPHICS`` (1)

   This option allows enabling or disabling the graphics to reduce kernel attack surface.
+  Requires `meta-sulka-kernel <https://codeberg.org/AltidSec/meta-sulka-kernel>`_ to be part of the build.
   If your device does not have a graphic output, you should be able to leave this to default.

 * ``SULKA_ENABLE_MODULE_SIGNING`` (0)